wyeworks/richardburton/README.md

 ### Backend secrets

 To configure backend secrets in development mode, you should create a file named `dev.local.exs` in `backend/config` and add the relevant configuration for `google_*` and `smtp_*`.
-These variables are the same as those described in the [environment variables](#environment-variables) section, although downcased. `phx_consumer_id` is already predefined in `config/dev.exs`, but it can be overrided by defining a value in `dev.local.exs`.
+These variables are the same as those described in the [environment variables](#environment-variables) section, although downcased.

 The configuration file must follow this format: